jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

 I conducted a productivity and downtime analysis for a soda bottling production line, examining batch-level data that included operator performance, product type, start and end times, and downtime factors.
 This analysis helped identify key inefficiencies and opportunities for optimizing production workflows.

 ## Key Objectives
+- **Downtime Analysis**: Identify and evaluate factors contributing to production halts.
+- **Productivity Assessment**: Analyze batch-level productivity metrics.
-- Identify the root causes of downtime.
+- **Operator Performance**: Assess the impact of operator efficiency on production.
-- Propose actionable solutions to reduce downtime.
+- **Process Optimization**: Uncover opportunities to streamline workflows and reduce downtime.
-- Optimize operational efficiency in manufacturing.

 ## Key Insights & Recommendations